Five Worldviews:

 4. A Traditional Worldview

 Political conservatives, the populist right, the alt-right, and religious fundamentalists all share elements of a traditional worldview.
 A traditionalist is someone who supports established societal customs and beliefs, preferring continuity over rapid change and embracing only incremental adjustments when necessary.
 While progressives advocate for transformation, traditionalists emphasize continuity.
-This worldview may encompass seemingly disparate ideas, but these groups often converge during elections to support candidates who embody different facets of traditionalist thought.
+This worldview may encompass seemingly disparate ideas, but these groups often converge during elections to support candidates who reflect different facets of traditionalist thought.

 -